Donate books to help fund our work. Learn more→

 [ 1 ] Wir haben gestern versucht, den Werdegang der Menschheit kosmisch und auch auf unserer Erde zu verfolgen.
 Heute werde ich nur noch — um dann den Übergang zu finden sowohl zu dem, was die Theosophie zu sagen weiß über die Bedeutung des Christentums, wie auch über die christliche Einweihung — zu diesem Werdegang der Menschheit einiges ergänzend hinzufügen.
 Zunächst bitte ich Sie, noch einmal das geistige Auge zum Ausgangspunkt des Menschenwerdens zu wenden.

-[ 1 ] Yesterday we tried to follow the development of humanity cosmically and also on our earth.
-Today I will only add a few more details to this development of humanity - in order to then find the transition to what Theosophy has to say about the significance of Christianity and also about Christian initiation.
-First, I ask you to turn your mind's eye once more to the starting point of the process of becoming human.
+[ 1 ] Yesterday we attempted to trace the development of humanity both on a cosmic scale and here on Earth.
+Today I will simply add a few supplementary remarks on this history of humanity—in order to then make the transition to what theosophy has to say about the significance of Christianity as well as about Christian initiation.
+First, I ask you to turn your mind’s eye once more to the starting point of human evolution.

 [ 2 ] Wir haben gesagt, daß die Erde bei der Trennung von dem heutigen Mond umschlossen war von einer Art von Urmeer, und wir haben charakterisiert, wie sich dazumal der physische Mensch vereinigte mit dem geistig-seelischen Menschen.
 Und dann haben wir diesen Werdegang verfolgt bis in unsere Tage hinein, die wir erkannt haben als die des tiefsten Niedergangs der Menschheit mit dem Geiste in die Materie hinein.
 Wir haben erkannt, daß nun wieder ein Aufstieg stattfinden muß, eine Vergeistigung, und haben auch davon gesprochen, welche Mission die Theosophie oder Geisteswissenschaft zu haben glaubt in bezug auf diesen Werdegang.

-[ 2 ] We have said that at the time of the separation of the present moon the earth was surrounded by a kind of primeval sea, and we have characterized how physical man united with the spiritual-soul man at that time.
-And then we followed this development until our days, which we recognized as those of the deepest decline of mankind with the spirit into matter.
-We have recognized that now again an ascent must take place, a spiritualization, and have also spoken about the mission that Theosophy or spiritual science believes it has in relation to this development.
+[ 2 ] We have said that, at the time of its separation from the present-day Moon, the Earth was surrounded by a kind of primordial ocean, and we have described how, in those days, the physical human being united with the spiritual-soul human being.
+And then we traced this development right up to our own day, which we have recognized as the period of humanity’s deepest decline, with the spirit sinking into matter.
+We have recognized that an ascent must now take place once again—a spiritualization—and we have also spoken of the mission that Theosophy, or Spiritual Science, believes it has in relation to this development.

 [ 3 ] Wir haben ja schon darauf aufmerksam gemacht, daß damals bei den Lemuriern die Trennung der beiden Geschlechter stattgefunden hat.
 Zwei Geschlechter haben bei den niederen Wesen auf dem Monde auch schon bestanden; aber der Mensch, der in einem jeden von Ihnen wohnt, wurde erst in der damaligen Zeit bei der Eingliederung in die körperliche Gestalt in zwei Geschlechter geteilt.
 Wir müssen uns des Menschen Vorzeit — vor seiner Teilung in zwei Geschlechter, in ein männliches und ein weibliches — so denken, daß das, was wir als Geschlechtlichkeit bezeichnen, überhaupt noch nicht vorhanden war, oder wenigstens eine ganz andere Form hatte.
 Nun beruht gerade viel darauf, daß wir verstehen, welche Bedeutung für die ganze menschliche Entwickelung dieses hat, was ich eben angeführt habe.

-[ 3 ] We have already pointed out that the separation of the two sexes took place at the time of the Lemurians.
-Two sexes already existed among the lower beings on the moon; but the human being who dwells in each of you was only divided into two sexes at that time when he was incorporated into the physical form.
-We must think of man's prehistory – before his division into two sexes, into a male and a female – in such a way that what we call sexuality did not yet exist at all, or at least had a completely different form.
-Now a great deal depends on our understanding the significance for the whole of human evolution of what I have just mentioned.
+[ 3 ] We have already pointed out that the separation of the two sexes took place among the Lemurians at that time.
+Two sexes had already existed among the lower beings on the Moon; but the human being who dwells within each of you was only divided into two sexes at that time, upon being incorporated into the physical form.
+We must conceive of humanity’s prehistory—before its division into two sexes, male and female—in such a way that what we call sexuality did not yet exist at all, or at least took a completely different form.
+Now, much depends precisely on our understanding the significance for the entire course of human development of what I have just mentioned.

 [ 4 ] Wenn nämlich die Trennung in zwei Geschlechter nicht eingetreten wäre, wenn nicht im Zusammenwirken des Männlichen und Weiblichen die heutige Menschheit ihren Werdegang durch die Welt vollendete, so wäre dieser Mensch ganz anders gestaltet.
 Gerade von der Einwirkung des Männlichen kommt das Individuelle im Menschen.
 Ich habe Ihnen gestern den Unterschied zwischen einer Gruppenseele und einer individuellen Seele klargemacht.
 Bei den Tieren ist das ganz anders.
 Das Tier hat die Geschlechter schon auf dem Astralplan.
 Der Mensch dagegen hatte, bevor er nicht in die einzelnen Menschenleiber getropft ist, auf dem astralen Plan die zwei Geschlechter durchaus noch nicht, — oder noch nicht, wie man sagt, das Gefallensein in die Geschlechter. — Wenn nun in der physischen Welt sich das Geschlechtlose des Menschen fortgepflanzt haben würde, wenn also an die Stelle der Zweigeschlechtlichkeit eine Art Ungeschlechtlichkeit getreten wäre, wäre es nicht möglich gewesen, den Menschen zu einem individuellen Wesen zu machen.
 Das ist gerade der Sinn der Menschheitsentwickelung, daß die einzelnen Menschen immer individueller und individueller werden.

-[ 4 ] If the division into two sexes had not occurred, if humanity had not completed its development through the interaction of the masculine and feminine, then the human being would have been shaped quite differently.
-The individual in the human being comes precisely from the influence of the masculine.
+[ 4 ] For if the division into two sexes had not occurred, if modern humanity had not completed its development through the world through the interaction of the masculine and the feminine, human beings would be shaped quite differently.
+It is precisely from the influence of the masculine that the individuality in human beings arises.
 Yesterday I explained to you the difference between a group soul and an individual soul.
-With animals it is quite different.
-The animal already has the sexes on the astral plane.
-Man, on the other hand, did not have the two sexes on the astral plane before he had not yet descended into the individual human bodies, or rather, man had not yet fallen into the sexes.
-If the sexless part of the human being had now propagated itself in the physical world, if a kind of asexuality had taken the place of the two sexes, it would not have been possible to make the human being an individual being.
-This is precisely the meaning of human evolution: that individual human beings become ever more individual and more individual.
+With animals, it is quite different.
+The animal already possesses the sexes on the astral plane.
+Human beings, on the other hand, before they were instilled into individual human bodies, certainly did not yet possess the two sexes on the astral plane—or, as one might say, had not yet fallen into the sexes. — If, in the physical world, the sexless aspect of humanity had reproduced itself—that is, if a kind of asexuality had taken the place of the two sexes—it would not have been possible to make human beings into individual beings.
+This is precisely the point of human evolution: that individual human beings become more and more individual.

 [ 5 ] Würden wir in die Zeit, die ich gestern charakterisiert habe, noch einmal zurückgehen, so würden wir sehen, wie die Menschen in ihren äußeren Gestalten sich sehr gleichen.
 Durch das Zusammenwirken der beiden Geschlechter entstand die individuelle Verschiedenheit; und die individuelle Verschiedenheit wird immer größer, je weiter der Mensch der Zukunft entgegengeht.
 Ohne die Trennung in die Geschlechter würden die Generationen sich immer ähnlich sehen.
 Wir müssen geradezu sagen: daß der Mensch ein immer selbständigeres Wesen wird, das hängt ab von den zwei Geschlechtern.

-[ 5 ] If we were to go back to the time I characterized yesterday, we would see how people look very much the same in their outward appearance.
-The interaction of the two sexes created individual diversity; and individual diversity will increase as humans move further into the future.
-Without the division into sexes, generations would always look similar.
-We must say that the fact that humans are becoming more and more independent depends on the two sexes.
+[ 5 ] If we were to go back to the era I described yesterday, we would see how people were very similar in their outward appearances.
+Individual diversity arose through the interaction of the two sexes; and individual diversity grows ever greater the further humanity advances toward the future.
+Without the division into the sexes, generations would always look alike.
+We must state plainly: the fact that human beings are becoming increasingly independent beings depends on the two sexes.

 [ 6 ] In jener Urzeit und noch weit in die atlantische Zeit hinein, ja noch bis in die nachatlantische Zeit hinein, sehen Sie bei der Menschheit das herrschend, was wir die «nahe Ehe» nennen, und erst nach und nach ist an die Stelle der nahen Ehe die «ferne Ehe» getreten.
 In urferner Zeit heiratete man innerhalb kleiner Blutsverwandtschaften und kleiner Sippen.
 Bei allen Völkern finden Sie die Hinweisung auf das Hineinheiraten irgendwelcher Angehörigen in einen andern Stamm als auf etwas Ungewöhnliches, und überall wird das als ein wichtiges Ereignis aufgefaßt. |